DINDIN2007/ChessFight/README.md

 > By Nguyen Pham, David Pan, Dinh Viet Luong

 An ambitious project by 3 cocky adolescents, where we attempt to add a spin to the century old game, Chess.
-Currently, the multi-device option is in progress and will be added shortly.
+Latest Update: The multi-device option is now up and running.

 ##### Downloading the app
 To play Chess Fight, please install the release in this github repository or press on the link below :